-- Dedicated family placements for specific children on behalf of, or in collaboration with, commissioning authorities or trusts individually and collectively. - Resilient carers who are dedicated to each child placed, and keen to secure longevity. - Permanence placements. - Working together with family members, significant other adults, education and medical providers, and other professionals involved in the care of the child or young person placed. - Supervised family contact automatic within specialist service, and optional within a mainstream placement. - Practical support work with young people preparing for independence and leaving care. - Option to co-ordinate therapeutic services and undertake 'life journey' work during a child's placement, in line with agreement from a placing authority.
+- Dedicated fostering families for specific children on behalf of, or in collaboration with, commissioning authorities or trusts individually and collectively. - Resilient foster parents who are dedicated to each child, and keen to enable longevity. - Permanent fostering families. - Working together with family members, significant other adults, education and medical providers, and other professionals involved in the care of the child or young person. - Supervised family contact automatic within specialist service, and optional within a mainstream service. - Practical support work with young people preparing for independence. - Option to co-ordinate the rapeutic services and undertake 'life journey' work during a child's time living with the family, in line with agreement from a placing authority.